Discussion

 Great Communication Begins With Connection — Interoperability In First Response Situations

-When disaster strikes, law enforcement and disaster-relief agencies rely on the ability to access shared information to understand crises and make life-saving decisions.
-Information and communication technologies play a vital role in coordinating crisis responses between discrete services, agencies, organisations and volunteers.
+Information and communication technologies play a vital role in coordinating crisis responses between different agencies.
 But there is still a way to go.

 This blog article was published in 2018 but has been updated for 2022.